AzeAstro/PicoDuckyExecuter/README.md

 `password` - this contains password.
 If `mode` is `ap` then it uses this password as created network's password.
 If `mode` is `station`, it searches networks with the name of `ssid` and when it finds, uses this password to connect that network.

+**UPDATE:** I added configure.py which is script for configuring on-the-go.
+Let's say you only have your phone and Pico.
+You can connect your phone to Pico using USB cable and open COM terminal on your platform
+I don't know if iPhone can do it or has applications for it, but in Android, there is an ap called [Serial USB Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal).
+Open the app, find the Pico from "Devices list" in left menu and go to "Terminal".
+There, you should see 2 wires at upper-right part.
+Press it and it will connect to Pico COM terminal.
+After that, press 3 dots on upper-right part again and press "Send BREAK".
+It will start REPL of Pico.
+After starting REPL of Pico, `import configure` and it will help you to configure it on the go.

 ### Post-run
 As if you read the code, you can see that you can directly connect it over sockets.
 So, I will show 2 methods to connect it.